Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Mini Explosions.md

 <br/>

 ## Equipment Needed
-- Lemon Juice (and maybe vinegar)
+- Lemon Juice (or vinegar, but this reacts faster and smells bad!)
-- Bicarb
+- Bicarbonate of soda
 - A couple of washing up bowls
 - Teaspoon or similar for scooping bicarb
 - Clear plastic box with the hinged lid
+- (All of this lives in a large blue box with white lid – note that this is shared with Fire Extinguishers)
-- Green tray to catch any leakage from clear plastic box (doesn't live in blue box)
+- Green or black tray to catch any leakage from clear plastic box (doesn't live in blue box)
-- (All of this lives in a large blue box with white lid)

 <br/>

 ## Experiment Explanation

-**In a nutshell.....**
+### In a nutshell.....
-Acid + Carbonate -> Salt + Water + Carbon Dioxide
+Acid + Carbonate → Salt + Water + Carbon Dioxide
 Production of carbon dioxide in a sealed container to produce explosions.

-**How to set up the experiment**
+### How to set up the experiment
+Set up the clear plastic box in a large tray, with the lid opening towards you. **Important:** Stick some gaffer tape along the hinge line facing the audience to prevent lemon juice escaping through the crack.
+Fill one of the smaller Tupperware containers with water to use for washing out film canisters.

+### Demonstrating the experiment
-Initially, mix lemon juice (about 1/4 fill the cannister) and bicarb (1/4 of a teaspoon) in the film cannister with the lid off, so that the kids can see it frothing up.
-Ask them where they think the bubbles are coming from/what's in the bubbles (space for a bit of a discussion of different gases here, many of them will have heard of CO2).
+Initially, mix lemon juice (about 1/8 fill the cannister) and bicarb (1/4 of a teaspoon) in the film cannister with the lid off, so that the kids can see it frothing up.
+If the kids seem responsible, you can add the bicarb and let a volunteer add a squirt of lemon juice.
+Ask them where they think the bubbles are coming from/what's in the bubbles (space for a bit of a discussion of different gases here, many of them will have heard of CO₂).

 Get them to think about what lemon juice is like (sour therefore an acid), and what else is sour (vinegar, other citrus juice..) and discuss that any acid can let out the gas that's "trapped" in the powder.
 Possibly also discuss use of bicarb in baking - heating it up releases gas, which puts bubbles in your cakes.